 - Click anywhere on the slide to establish the starting point of your curve.
 Thereafter, move the cursor bottom-right of the first point in an approximately 45-degree angle, as shown in Figure 3.

 Figure 3: Drawing a line

-- Click again and move the cursor leftward.
-Now you'll see the curve bend at the point where you clicked (see Figure 4).
+- Click again.
+Now when you move the cursor leftward, you'll see the curve bend (see Figure 4).

 Figure 4: Drawing a curve

-- Click again after moving a little leftwards (like a triangular) to establish a third point.
-Now move the cursor upwards in the direction of the first point, as shown in Figure 5.
+- Click again after you move a little leftwards (like a triangular position) to establish a third point.
+Now move the cursor upwards to the first point, as shown in Figure 5.

 Figure 5: Drawing a shape with a curve

 - Now click over the first point to close the shape.
 The shape gets filled by a solid color to denote that it has indeed been closed.
 You'll also see the shape is surrounded by eight selection handles, as shown in Figure 6.

 Figure 6: A closed shape drawn with curve

 - Click anywhere on the slide to deselect the curve.